 The breath is the source of life, reaffirming our interaction with the richness of life with each breath we take.
 When we deny ourselves this gift in fullness it is as if we are denying ourselves the full experience of life, as well as minimizing the body’s energizing process with each shallow lung breath.

 Breath is so important and yet so basic we often overlook it.
 As it is the only body process we have conscious and sub-conscious control over, it is used as a tool for emotional healing and spiritual growth.
 Many meditation practises follow the breath as a concentration tool while yoga utilises the importance of a belly breath.

 “A Natural way to detox”

 Breathing is also recognised as a very natural way for us to detox, both toxins and emotions can be released via the breath.
-Very often I will need to yawn in a healing session as I am releasing the negative emotions I have helped to process for my client via my breaths.
+Very often I will need to yawn in a healing session as I am releasing via my breaths the negative emotions I have helped to process for my client.

 As belly breathing allows the diaphragm to extend to its full length, this gently revitalises the lower lung and stomach area and this supports the releasing of emotions.
 For this reason belly breathing is a key tool for clearing our emotions, included in such practises like Re-Birthing, Pilates and the Art of Living courses.

 As shallow breathing doesn't support us in dealing with our feelings, I have noticed that we are usually poor breathers when we are disconnected or are suppressing our feelings.
 It's as if we unconsciously know not to breathe more fully in fear of activating the feelings we are currently avoiding.
 Yet it is precisely by taking deeper breaths that can help us deal with our fears (and clear our emotions) for it has been well documented that belly breathing can reduce anxiety.